kkhuge/AAAI_2027/README.md

-# Rethinking Head Bias in Non-IID Federated Learning: From Representation Fluctuations to Stationary Calibration
+# FedForth: Frozen Representation and Trainable Head with Convergence and Generalization Guarantees for Non-IID Federated Learning

-This repository contains the codes of the paper Rethinking Head Bias in Non-IID Federated Learning: From Representation Fluctuations to Stationary Calibration
+This repository contains the codes of the paper FedForth: Frozen Representation and Trainable Head with Convergence and Generalization Guarantees for Non-IID Federated Learning

 ## CIFAR-10 Dataset Preparation